 Examples of formal assessments offered in Counseling and Career Services include:

 The Strong Interest Inventory (SII) is used to help individuals make informed decisions regarding their interests in specific types of jobs and careers.
-The SII has 317 items that measure an individual’s interests in a large number of occupations, work activities, leisure activities, and school subjects.
+The SII measures an individual’s interests in a large number of occupations, work activities, leisure activities, and school subjects.
 The results provide a solid, dependable guide for individuals seeking a career change or help with career development.

 The Skills Scan Card Sort is an interactive skills assessment tool designed to help you identify your natural strengths and categorize your transferable skills.
 It can be used to evaluate the compatibility of your current career or to begin the career development process.
 The card sort will identify your skill preferences (skills that capitalize on personal strengths) and label your skill competencies (skills critical to job performance).
 It will provide you with a vocabulary to help define your skills on resumes, cover letters, and in interviews, and help you develop a "personal skills profile."